 The env demo is a non-interactive demo of how SoLoud could be used to play environmental audio.
+It is more of a proof of concept than a good example at this point.

-8.7 pewpew
+3.7 pewpew

 The pewpew demo demonstrates the use of the playClocked commands.
 Use the GUI buttons to trigger either single sound effect or repeated sound effect via play() and playClocked() calls.